Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Many of our team members manage vacation rentals on the side to earn extra cash.
 Harlan and Keith use Airbnb to advertise their listings, while Meghan prefers VRBO.
 More income is a good thing!
 And I asked Harlan to share how he earns hundreds of thousands of miles & points each year with his Airbnb business!

 Having a profitable Airbnb side hustle qualifies me for small business credit cards, which I use for all my Airbnb expenses.
-I earn triple-digit thousands of miles & points every year with a combination of sign-up offers, bonus categories, limited-time promotions, and everyday spending – a real Million Mile Secret!
+I earn triple-digit thousands of miles & points every year with a combination of welcome offers, bonus categories, limited-time promotions, and everyday spending – a real Million Mile Secret!

 I’ll share my top 5 credit card picks for Airbnb hosts so you can earn extra miles & points for Big Travel with Small Money, too!